RuochaoYan/a-string-class/README.md

 ```

-### Part 1. -- Update and SFString class declaration in your .hpp file
+### Part 1. -- Update the SFString class declaration in your .hpp file

 Not too bad.
 One problem, though, is that the class also needs to support standard `char*` strings as well.
 So in addition to the methods we have provided, you need to add versions for most of these methods so users can use standard c-strings.
 For example, you will add a conversion constructor that accepts a const char*, like this: